Brody-Clark/docnsrt/CONTRIBUTING.md

   - Any file with the Poetry environment

 To start debugging, open the Run & Debug sidebar and select the desired configuration.

+#### Testing project files

+Each supported language should have a corresponding test_projects folder with test source files, prompt.yaml, and .docmancer.yaml.
+This makes it easier to debug and test how the tool works on actual source files.
+VSCode's configurations can allow modification of execution arguments and environment variables to make debugging different setups easier.

 ### Testing